jjohare/minimoonoir/docs/security/SECURITY_AUDIT_REPORT.md

 ## Conclusion

-The Minimoonoir Nostr PWA demonstrates strong foundations in cryptographic implementation and modern web standards.
+The Nostr-BBS Nostr PWA demonstrates strong foundations in cryptographic implementation and modern web standards.
 However, the exposure of admin credentials in version control and reliance on client-side security checks represent critical risks that require immediate remediation.

 The primary security concerns stem from:
 1. **Secrets Management**: Hardcoded admin keys in `.env`